 Here are our favorite boneless chicken breast dinner ideas for you to make on a busy weeknight.
 Scroll down and choose the one that is perfect for your household.

 You can also use these recipes as an inspiration to create delicious new meals of your own.
-Boneless skinless chicken breasts are very versatile, easy to cook, inexpensive and they will never fail to please everyone at your table.
+Boneless skinless chicken breasts are very versatile, easy to cook, and inexpensive and they will never fail to please everyone at your table.
 Happy cooking!

-Why you will love these recipes
+Why you will love these chicken recipes for dinner

 - Simple, quick, and easy to make

 - They make flavorful and delicious weeknight dinners

 - Minimal prep and few pantry ingredients, most are ready in 30 minutes or less.

 - these boneless chicken breast recipes can be made ahead of time and great for meal prepping.

 Chicken breast with sauce